Learning to Read Independently

-1. Writes multi-paragraph narratives (stories, poems) with a beginning, middle, and end, point of view, literary devices, plot, and detailed descriptions of characters, setting, and other components.
+1. Writes narratives (stories, poems) with a beginning, middle, and end including plot, dialogue, and detailed descriptions of characters and setting.

-2. Writes multi-paragraph information pieces that develop a central ideas and flow from introduction, body to conclusion using supporting details (descriptions, letters, reports, and instructions).
+2. Writes informational pieces that develop a central idea and flow from introduction, body to conclusion using supporting details.
+(Descriptions, letters, reports, and instructions)

-3. Uses writing to respond to literature, prompts, and or answer questions
+3. Uses writing to response to literature, a prompt, or answer question.

 5. Maintains focus on topic, purpose, and audience.

-6. Writes with consistent voice by using complete simple, compound, and complex sentences of differing lengths and types.
+6. Writes complete simple, compound, and complex sentences of differing lengths.

-9. Edits writing for conventional spelling, spelling benchmark words correctly.
-Uses dictionaries, thesauruses, and other media to aid in writing and revising.
+9. Edits writing for conventional spelling (spelling benchmark words correctly)

-11. Edits writing by punctuating correctly (period, exclamation point, question mark, commas, quotation marks, and apostrophes).
+11. Edits writing by punctuation correctly (period, exclamation point, question point, commas in a series).